Laura Nuttall: Bucket list brain cancer fundraiser dies

 "She was a force of nature."

-Ms Nuttall was diagnosed with glioblastoma multiforme in 2018 following a routine eye test.
+Laura was diagnosed with glioblastoma multiforme, the most aggressive form of brain cancer, following a routine eye test.

-After her diagnosis, she completed a "bucket list" of goals including graduating from the University of Manchester, commanding a Royal Navy ship, and presenting the BBC weather forecast as well as raising money for brain cancer charities.
+She was later found to have eight tumours and, in 2018, was given just a year to live.

+However, she went on to work her way through her list of ambitions, which saw her meet Michelle Obama, command a Royal Navy ship, graduate from university and present the weather on BBC North West Tonight.

 In 2021, comedian Peter Kay, who worked with Ms Nuttall's father, played his first gigs in four years to raise money for her treatment.